-In 2013, Singapore commemorated 50 years of greening Singapore.
-Singapore’s Garden City journey began in 1963, when then Prime Minister Lee Kuan Yew planted a Mempat tree (Cratoxylum formosum), signifying the start of the greening campaign.
+Singapore’s greening journey began in 1963, when our founding Prime Minister Lee Kuan Yew planted a Mempat tree (Cratoxylum formosum) to launch the first nationwide tree planting campaign.

-Through the dedication and commitment of its pioneers and the community, the city’s landscape has transformed to one where Greenery is a major feature.
+Since 1963, through the dedication and commitment of our pioneers and the community, the city’s landscape has transformed to one where greenery features throughout the island.
+Today, our roads, neighbourhoods and parks have become more vibrant spaces where biodiversity abounds.